 "The University of South Carolina has the academics, geographic base and facilities to compete with the best programs in the country.
 We are also blessed to have a rich golf history and talent base within the state.
 I am in this business to win championships and compete at a very high level each and every year.
 I know that we can build a golf dynasty at Carolina because I can see it happening right now with the great young men who represent our program.
 I am extremely proud, honored and excited to be a part of the Gamecock Nation." - Bill McDonald

 A highly successful collegiate golfer, former tour professional and accomplished instructor, Bill McDonald was named South Carolina head men's golf coach in the summer of 2007 after one season as the Gamecocks' associate head coach.
-During the 2006-07 season under then-head coach Puggy Blackmon, McDonald helped South Carolina to its first NCAA Regional title and its best showing in the NCAA Championship since 1998.
+During the 2006-07 season, McDonald helped South Carolina to its first NCAA Regional title and a tie for 11th finish at the NCAA Championship.

-Seven of the 10 best single-round team scores in school history have come during the McDonald era, including a school- and tournament-record 266 (22-under-par) in the second round of the 2010 Administaff Augusta State Invitational, where the Gamecocks finished second to eventual national champion Augusta State.
-In addition, seven of the top 10 tournament totals (54 holes) have come during McDonald's time in Columbia.
+Nine of the 12 best single-round team scores in school history have come during the McDonald era, including a school and tournament record 265 (19-under-par) in the second round of the 2015 Camden Collegiate Invitational, where the Gamecocks were the eventual champions.
+In addition, nine of the top 10 tournament totals (54 holes) have come during McDonald's time in Columbia.

 McDonald opened his first season as a head coach with a bang as the Gamecocks tied for first at the season-opening Carpet Capital Collegiate and took fourth at the Callaway Golf Match Play event to close the Fall 2007 campaign.
 South Carolina went on to finish in the top four in five of its six spring events, including a second-place showing at the SEC Championship.
 It was the Gamecocks' first top-five finish at the conference event since 2003 and the highest placing by the program since the 1998 squad also took second place.

 His second season at the helm proved to be an even-bigger success.
-The 2008-09 Gamecocks tied a school record by winning four tournament titles - Mason Rudolph Invitational, Rees Jones Intercollegiate, Schenkel E-Z-Go Invitational, Cavalier Classic - and returned to the NCAA Championship at Inverness Club in Toledo, Ohio.
+The 2008-09 Gamecocks won four tournament titles, which is tied for the second most in school history, winning the Mason Rudolph Invitational, Rees Jones Intercollegiate, Schenkel E-Z-Go Invitational and Cavalier Classic.
 A tie for second at the NCAA Southeast Regional in Sorrento, Fla., propelled the Gamecocks to the national tournament for the third time in four years.
 Mark Silvers III and George Bryan IV were named GCAA/Ping All-Americans, and Silvers was named the Southeastern Conference Scholar-Athlete of the Year.

 His 2010 squad kept up the pace, winning a pair of tournament titles, moving into the nation's top 10 for a large portion of the season, and advancing to the NCAA East Regional.
 Bryan IV earned his third All-America nod, becoming just the third player in school history to be named an All-American three years, and Wesley Bryan and Paul Woodbury were named to the All-Southeast Region team.